-Disturbed by these facts over fifty advocates for persons with disabilities from the Wilson community began meeting in April of 2017 to brainstorm ideas for fostering employment opportunities for individuals with disabilities and barriers to employment in our community.
+Disturbed by these facts over fifty advocates for persons with disabilities from the Wilson community began meeting in April of 2017 to brainstorm ideas for fostering employment opportunities for individuals with disabilities in our community.

-A hot dog ice cream cafe’ will be named WhirliDogs, a nod to the Whirligig Park that was recently completed in Wilson, North Carolina’s revitalized downtown.
+The group decided to focus on the hospitality industry.
+Their idea…a hot dog/ ice cream cafe’ named WhirliDogs Cafe’.
+The name being a nod to the Whirligig Park in Wilson, North Carolina’s revitalized downtown.

-While funds are being raised to purchase commercial kitchen and dinning room equipment Servsafe classes have already begun in the kitchen of our local community rehabilitation facility; Diversified Opportunities Inc.
+While funds are being raised to renovate a building and purchase commercial kitchen equipment Servsafe Food Handler and WhirliDogs Prep classes have already begun.